 LEDs can be produced in many shapes.
 They can be dimmed to control light and you can even adjust the color and distribution.
-Your LED lighting system can be set up to produce unique effects which match the mood and setting of your surroundings.
+Your LED lighting system can be set up to produce unique effects that match the mood and setting of your surroundings.

 LED lights brighten up immediately, unlike fluorescent bulbs which can take a few seconds to reach their maximum luminosity.
 Led lights can be switched on and off without affecting the bulb's lifetime or emission.